-H Perfect Dark is a peer-to-peer (P2P) application from Japan, which was released in 2006.
-It supports Japanese and English languages for easy downloading and sharing of files and documents.
+Perfect Dark is a peer-to-peer (P2P) application from Japan, released by 2006.
+It supports Japanese and English for easy downloading and sharing of files and documents.

 Other key features of the application Perfect Dark include the following: |